Æthelwold ætheling: Æthelwold's Revolt

 The achievement of the Kentish contingent put Edward's failure to engage the Danes with his whole army in a poor light.
 In Cyril Hart's view: "Undoubtedly there were recriminations, which appear to have continued to threaten Edward's authority for some considerable period, especially in Kent; witness the Wessex chronicler's anxiety to find excuses for Edward's failure to support the Kentish contingent."
 Edward was later to marry Sigehelm's daughter, Eadgifu, and Hart thinks that this may have been designed to placate his Kentish subjects.

 The various texts of the Anglo-Saxon Chronicle give different versions of the revolt.
 Hart states: "The oldest and more authoritative is preserved in the 'B' text of the Anglo-Saxon Chronicle (supported in its essentials by the Latin East Anglian Chronicle); the official version in the 'A' text is clearly a late revision, intended to justify King Edward's position and to reinforce his authority."
 'B' describes Æthelwold as an ætheling, indicating the legitimacy of his claim for the kingship, a description omitted in 'A'.
 'A' says that he took possession of Wimborne and Twinham without the permission of the king and his councillors, 'B' against their will.
 'B' says that Æthelwold "rode away by night" from Wimborne; 'A' reads "stole away".
 According to 'B', the Northumbrian Danes accepted Æthelwold as their king, and gave allegiance to him, but this is omitted in 'A'.
 However, none of the texts describe him as an ætheling after his flight to Northumbria, showing that his actions were no longer thought to have a claim to legitimacy.
 In the view of Scott Thompson Smith, the dispute was over property as well as kingship, and the Chronicle presents Edward as the successful protector of family property against outside interests.

+The date of the battle is not certain.
+The late tenth-century chronicler Æthelweard stated that it took place "five days after the feast of the Holy Mother" in 902, and the historian W. T. Wainwright argued that this refers to the Feast of the Immaculate Conception on 8 December, dating the battle to 13 December, although he admitted that the identification is not certain as this feast was not widely celebrated until the early eleventh century and Æthelweard was writing in the late tenth.
+Sean Miller accepts the date of 13 December 902, but there are other feasts which could be described as that of the Holy Mother.
+Most historians, including Simon Keynes and Michael Lapidge, give the date as 902, but some, such as Ann Williams, show it as 903.
+Cyril Hart thinks it unlikely that the battle took place so late in the year as that would mean he invaded Mercia and Wessex in the autumn; he thinks the spring of 903 is more probable.